 Mobility And Connectivity The Mobility and Connectivity Plan does not propose any bicycle or pedestrian facilities that would impact this site.
 Lack of connectivity to pedestrian and bicycle networks suggests that a change in zoning district would be reasonable only with zoning conditions to limit the scale of development.
 Climate Action and Response The Climate Action and Response Plan identifies Sustainable Development as a top strategy to reduce our community carbon footprint and build resiliency.
 The Transportation and Land Use chapter calls for creating walkable, bikeable, transit-served neighborhoods through strategies such as supportive zoning and integrated land use - transportation planning.
+The site offers an opportunity for infill development in an existing neighborhood, with transit service nearby.
 Chapel Hill 2020 Goals Opportunities for this application to support goals of Chapel Hill 2020 include: • Contributing to a range of housing options for current and future residents.
 This aligns with the theme of A Place for Everyone . • Locating housing within walkable/bikeable distance of the UNC campus and downtown, and near a public transit route.
 This offers multimodal access to employment, services, and shopping, and aligns with the theme of Getting Around . • Expanding available housing types within an existing neighborhood, evolving Chapel Hill's character and allowing that neighborhood to meet a range of resident needs.
 This aligns with the theme of Good Places New Spaces .